 what is the purpose of fertilizer?

-So why do we need fertilizer anyway?
+So why do we need fertilizer for indoor plants anyway?
 Many plants grow in less than ideal environments with soil that lacks the necessary nutrients for optimal plant growth.
 This is true of houseplants growing in depleted, supermarket potting soil you bought year before last, but it’s also the case in natural environments where many plants compete for limited available nutrients or farming practices drain essential elements from soil over time.
 In all of these environments, fertilizer gives plants the nutrients they need where nature falls short.

 Generally speaking, fertilizer is a natural or artificial substance with chemical elements that support effective, efficient plant growth.
 Outdoors, soil fertility is an important factor for whether a plant will grow well.
 The soil needs to have the right acidity and balance of nutrients for plants to be able to thrive.
 When the fertility of the soil is low, fertilizer is often the most effective way to quickly improve the environment for plant growth.